 ¹In an article for The Delineator, November 1909, as excerpted in Woodrow Wilson on Education, ed.
 August Heckscher (New York: Woodrow Wilson Foundation, 1958).

-About the Woodrow Wilson Foundation - fellowships programs
+About the Woodrow Wilson Foundation - teaching fellowship programs

 Why Woodrow Wilson?